mattmink/bsValidate/README.md

 ```

 #### Advanced Use
 Alternatively, a `fields` object can be specified in place of (or in addition to) element attributes to list the fields that should be validated, along with the validation requirements.
-The `[name]` attribute is used as the key name for each field.
+The `[name]` attribute is used as the key name for each field, unless the `formGroupSelector` property is specified.

 HTML
 ```html